KEPCO switched from Oracle to Altibase for better performance, lower TCO and superior support.

 KEPCO has deployed Altibase since 2009.
 Altibase’s hybrid architecture has provided KEPCO precisely with what it needed: the speed that is required of an in-memory database and the vast storage of historical data that is required of an on-disk database.
 Altibase delivered 2.5 times faster speed than Oracle, and KEPCO did not need to purchase separate on-disk databases for the purpose of storing vast amounts of data.

 - Altibase provided 500 TPS, well above KEPCO’s requirements.

 - KEPCO liked Altibase’s competitive license and maintenance prices.

 - The switch from Oracle to Altibase resulted in 75% reduction in TCO.

 - KEPCO has been happy with Altibase’s stellar support.

-- KEPCO subsequently adopted Altibase in 2011 for other systems
+- KEPCO subsequently adopted Altibase in 2011 and the following years for other systems